dgryski/go-perfbook/performance.md

     - all these fall under "do less work" (at the data structure level)
-    - bloom filter (for example): these need to be small and fast to not overwhelm the rest of the data structure: (e.g, matcher bench)
+    - bloom filter (for example): these need to be small and fast to not overwhelm the rest of the data structure: (e.g, matcher bench) : punchline: regular map is still the fastest

 Trade space for time:
   - smaller data structures: pack things, compress data structures in memory